smanduri/Getting-and-Cleaning-Data-Assignment/README.md

 One of the most exciting areas in all of data science right now is wearable computing - see for example this article.
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.

 In this project, data collected from the accelerometer and gyroscope of the Samsung Galaxy S smartphone was retrieved, worked with, and cleaned, to prepare a tidy data that can be used for later analysis.
+The data collected  read and made changes so that the data becomes tidy data.

 This repository contains the following files: